 Dram shop liabilities can be applied to bars, restaurants and clubs who continue to serve alcohol to patrons that are already visibly intoxicated.
 For example, a bar can be found partially responsible if a patron comes in and drinks until he or she is blackout drunk, then gets behind the wheel and kills another person in a car accident.

 Under Georgia dram shop laws, the cases where these venues can be held legally responsible are rare.
 This is because it is unrealistic to expect a bartender to take full account of a patron's alcohol intake.
 Patrons must be visibly and obviously intoxicated when they're served in order for the business to be held responsible.

 Proving dram shop liability involves clear evidence of a number of certainties.
 In addition to a witness to verify the level of intoxication, as well as police and toxicology reports from the accident, there must also be proof that:

 - The venue knew, or should have known, that their customer was intoxicated

 - The intoxication led directly to a drunk driving accident that injured or killed another person

 Assessing dram shop liability is a technical and extremely detailed legal process.
 If a drunk driver has hurt you or someone you love, it is important that you contact an attorney as soon as possible.

-For more information about filing an Altanta drunk driving injury case, speak with an attorney at the Law Offices of Shane Smith.
+For more information about filing an Altanta drunk driving injury case, speak with an attorney at Shane Smith Law.
 Call for your free consultation today by calling (770) HURT-999 or by filling out the form on this page.